fa-ni/npp-RL/README.md

 The ObservationWrappers modify the number of dimensions/parameters for the observation space.
 As the observation space is also used in the "reset" and "step" function of the gym environments these functions are also programmed.
 These functions (can) get the output of the original functions from the scenarios.
 ObservationOption2Wrapper has 3 dimensions.
-ObservationOption3Wrapper has 6 dimensions.
-ObservationOption4Wrapper has 5 dimensions.
-ObservationOption5Wrapper has 10
+ObservationOption3Wrapper has 7 dimensions.
+ObservationOption4Wrapper has 6 dimensions.
+ObservationOption5Wrapper has 11
 dimensions.

 ##### NPPAutomationWrapper